Homegear/Homegear-Ref/RPC/addVariableProfile.md

 ## profile

 The profile itself.
 The content of the profile `Struct` can be chosen freely.
-Only the key `values` containing the variable states to set is mandatory. `values` is an `Array`.
+Either the key `values` or the key `roles` is mandatory.
+It is allowed to specify both.

+### Mandatory elements of the `values` array

+`values` is an `Array`.
 Each element again is a `Struct` with the following mandatory elements:

-### Mandatory elements of the `values` array

 | Key        | Type      | Description                         |
 |:-----------|:----------|:------------------------------------|